Inverse problem of correlation functions in holography: Introduction

 \section{Introduction}

-The mathematical expression of a physical law is usually a set of equations determined by the parameters and its solutions stand for the results which can be compared with observations.
+The mathematical expression of a physical law is usually a set of equations determined by the parameters, and its solutions stand for the results which can be compared with observations.
 Deriving the ``computed result'' for a given set of parameters is called ``solving the direct problem''.
 Conversely, obtaining the set of the parameters from a given set of results is called ``solving the inverse problem''.
-The ``solving inverse problem'' plays essential roles both in theoretical studies and in practice of applied holography~\cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj,Witten:1998zw,Zaanen2015,Baggioli:2019rrs}.
+In the study of holography duality, the direct problems are finding the boundary observables for the given bulk geometry and theory.
+Well, the inverse problems then try to find the bulk geometry and theory by using the boundary observables, which has a special name called ``bulk reconstruction'' in holography.
+The ``Solving the inverse problem'' plays essential roles both in theoretical studies and in practice of applied holography~\cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj,Witten:1998zw,Zaanen2015,Baggioli:2019rrs}.
 In theoretical viewpoint, bulk reconstruction is the central question in understanding the emerging spacetime in holography and answers how the gravitational degrees of freedom emerge from field theory.
-In the viewpoint of application, it will help us to build holographic spacetime and theory more efficiently by directly from the observable data when we try to use holographic duality to deal with strongly coupling materials.
+The concept of bulk reconstruction likely originates from the work of Hamilton, Kabat, Lifschytz, and Lowe, who developed a method for reconstructing bulk operators~\cite{Hamilton:2006fh}.
+In terms of practical application, it will help us to build holographic spacetime and theory more efficiently by directly using the observable data when we try to use holographic duality to deal with strongly coupling materials.